JcDenis/iotredloop/README.md

 ## ABOUT
 iotredloop v0.0.1
-> Simple nodered home automation manager
+> Simple nodered home automation kernel

 This is a personnal project of home automation, it is highly limited to my needs.
 There are more explanation, in french, on [my blog](https://chez.jcdenis.fr/category/Domotique/NRDomV2)